jonjonsson/Emby-MDBList-Collection-Creator/README.md

-# Emby MDBList Collection Creator 1.72
+# Emby MDBList Collection Creator 1.8

-This Python script allows you to take lists from MDBList.com and transform them into collections in Emby.
-MDBList is a platform that stores lists from Trakt, IMDB, and more, which can be accessed through an API.
-There is also a refresh metadata functionality that helps keep ratings up to date for newly released items.
+This tool allows you to convert lists from MDBList.com into collections within your Emby media server.
+MDBList aggregates content lists from various platforms including Trakt and IMDB)

+## Features

+* List Conversion: Transform MDBList lists into Emby collections
+* Metadata Refresh: Keep ratings up-to-date for newly released content
+* Collection Images: Upload both local and remote images for collections
+* Seasonal collections: Specify when a collections should be visible
+* Backup & Restore: Additional utilities to backup and restore watch history and favorites

 ## Prerequisites: